nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

    1. Other incorrect delete commands to try: `delete 0 c/revenue`, `delete x` (where x is larger than the account list size or smaller than 1), `...`.<br>
       Expected: Similar behaviour with previous testcase.
 Note that error details may differ based on which parameters of the input that is in an incorrect format.

+1. Finding all entries that have specific keywords

+   1. Prerequisites: Delete the existing `CommonCents.json` file in the `data` folder.
+Use the default data.

+   1. Test case: `find c/expense k/canvas`<br>
+        Expected:
+        * Expense list is updated with only 1 expense that has the description `canvas` inside.
+        * Revenue list remains the same.
+        * Result display shows "Entries updated".
+        * Pie chart and total expense value remain.

+   1. Test case: `find c/revenue k/cases`<br>
+        Expected:
+        * Expense list remains the same.
+        * Revenue list is updated with only 1 revenue that has the description containing `cases`.
+        * Result display shows "Entries updated".
+        * Pie chart and total expense value remain.

+   1. Test case: `find k/cases canvas`<br>
+        Expected:
+        * Both lists are updated with 1 expense that has the description containing `canvas` and 1 revenue that has the description containing `cases`.
+        * Result display shows "Entries updated".
+        * Pie chart and total expense value remain.

+   1. Test case: `find c/expense k/nonexistent`<br>
+        Expected:
+        * Expense list is updated with no entries inside.
+        * Revenue list remains the same.
+        * Result display shows "No entries found".
+        * Pie chart and total expense value remain.

+   1. Test case: `find c/revenue k/nonexistent`<br>
+       Expected:
+       * Expense list remains the same.
+       * Revenue list is updated with no entries inside.
+       * Result display shows "No entries found".
+       * Pie chart and total expense value remain.

+   1. Test case: `find c/expense`<br>
+       Expected: Neither list is updated.
+Error details shown in the status message.

+   1. Other incorrect delete commands to try: `find c/revenue`, `find k/`, `find`,... .<br>
+        Expected: Similar behaviour with previous testcase.
+Note that error details may differ based on which parameters of the input that is in an incorrect format.

 1. Undoing an entry-level command